abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Product category](../11_natural_transformations/product_category_natural_transformation.svg)

+Furthermore, this connection is two-way:

+{: .theorem}

-Furthermore, this connection is two-way: any natural transformation from $C$ to some other category (call it $D$, as it is customary) can be represented as a functor $2 \times C \to D$.
+> Any natural transformation from category $C$ to any other category $D$, can be represented as a functor $2 \times C \to D$ and vice versa.

 That is, if we have a natural transformations $\alpha : F \Rightarrow G$ (where  $F: C \to D$ and  $G: C \to D$), then, we also have a functor  $2 \times C \to D$, such that if we take the subcategory of $2 \times C$ comprised of just those objects that have the $0$ object as part of the pair, and the morphisms between them, we get a functor that is equivalent to $F$, and if we consider the subcategory that contains $1$, then the functor is equivalent to $G$ (we write $\alpha(-,0)=F$ and $\alpha(-,1)=G$).
 Et voilà!